gargsaar/singlepage_website_ni/_posts/2019-09-04-i-am-glad-you-called.markdown

 In a strong voice she said, "Rahul, time is a great healer.
 I've moved on in life and learned how to live alone.
 Samira wanted to speak to you.
 It's her birthday.
 I had promised her that she will speak to her Papa on her 5th birthday, and I never break promises."

-The new born hope, which had appeared in his heart after seeing her call for the first time in 6 years, disappeared in a jiffy.
+The new born hope in his heart, which had appeared after seeing her call for the first time in 6 years, disappeared in a jiffy.
 He craved for her even more, like a child who catcall for a toy its parents can't afford.

 Ruefully he replied, "I was helpless.
 Mom and dad were about to commit suicide.
 I had to choose between you and them, and I made a mistake."